awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 A `stepFunctions` action starts execution of a Step Functions state machine\.

 ------
-#### [ more info \(15\) ]
+#### [ more info \(16\) ]

 When creating a rule with a `stepFunctions` action, you must specify the following information:

 executionNamePrefix
-\(Optional\) A name will be given to the state machine execution consisting of this prefix followed by a UUID\.
-Step Functions automatically creates a unique name for each state machine execution if one is not provided\.
+Optional\.
+The name given to the state machine execution consists of this prefix followed by a UUID\.
+Step Functions creates a unique name for each state machine execution if one is not provided\.

 stateMachineName
 The name of the Step Functions state machine whose execution will be started\.

 roleArn
-The ARN of the role that grants IoT permission to start execution of a state machine \("Action":"states:StartExecution"\)\.
+The ARN of the role that grants AWS IoT permission to start execution of a state machine \("Action":"states:StartExecution"\)\.
 Here is an example trust policy that should be attached to the role:

 ```